Curtin University vs Edith Cowan University - Which is Best for You? (2026)

 Tuition fee ranges (indicative)

-International undergraduate and coursework fees are commonly in the broad range of about $32,000 to $48,000 per year, with some higher-cost programs above that.
+International undergraduate and coursework fees are commonly in the broad range of about $32,000 to $48,000 per year at each university, with some higher-cost programs above that.

 These are indicative planning ranges, not quotes.
 Always confirm on the current course page.